 - Focus is around areas serviced by MTA.
-Municipalities must increase housing unit density to 50 units per acres within 1/2-mile radius of train stations.
+Municipalities must increase housing unit density to 50 units per acre within 1/2-mile radius of train stations.
 Just for comparison, currently there are approximately 10 units per acre with our existing 100’ x 40’ properties.

 - 1/2-mile radius would encompass all of West End and a large portion of Southside.

 - Rationale is to meet “housing crisis in NY where jobs outnumber units.”

 - How can infrastructure, including but not limited to sewers, water, roads, etc., handle 5 times as many residents?

 - How can existing schools handle increased population?

 - How can existing emergency services be maintained?